Moving Out of State with Children?Helping custodial parents moving out of Wisconsin follow legally mandated procedures.

 We Can Help You Plan or Prevent An Out of State Move

 There are many factors the court considers in deciding whether a parent can move the child, including the reason for the move and the effect on the relationship with the other parent.
 If you are a parent with legal custody of a child and wish to move, or have been given notice of the other parent’s intent to move with your child, please contact Milwaukee family attorneys Katherine Charlton or Amy Shapiro by calling us at 414-271-8650, or Madison family attorney Lynn Lodahl at 608-257-0040.
-If you prefer to write, contact us through our website form to set up a consultation.
+If you prefer to write, contact us through our website form to set up a case evaluation.